Anandharajan/RAG_LangGraph/README.md

 2. Upload the contents of `rag_agent_project` to the Space.
 3. Ensure `requirements.txt` is present.
 4. The app will build and launch automatically.
+5. Or click the “Deploy to Spaces” button above for a one-touch setup that clones this template Space (`Anandharajan/RAG_LangGraph`) and preselects the Gradio SDK.

 ## Technical Details
 - **LLM**: HF router (with token, default `meta-llama/Meta-Llama-3-8B-Instruct`) or local transformers fallback (`LOCAL_MODEL_ID`, default `distilgpt2`; change to a stronger model if running locally).